Matroidal Root Structure of Skew Polynomials over Finite Fields: Introduction

 \section{Introduction}

 When operating in a skew polynomial ring $R$, there are several key differences from a commutative polynomial ring.
 Factorizations are not unique $\cite{OrePaper}$, and a polynomial may have more roots than its degree.
 Because of non-commutativity, there is a difference between left and right divisibility, and evaluation is not as straight-forward as in the commutative case $\cite{LamLeroy}$.
+These properties make skew polynomial rings useful for coding \cite{BoucherCoding}, secret sharing \cite{SecretSharing}, and even cryptographic key exchange \cite{BoucherCrypto}.
+The relation between skew polynomial rings and skew fields is explored in \cite{CohnFields}, along with an introduction to basic properties.
 This paper delves into some of the structure of polynomials' left and right roots in a skew polynomial ring when viewed as elements of a larger skew polynomial ring.

 In Chapter 2, some background on skew polynomials and their properties are given.
 The process for evaluating a skew polynomial at a value on either side is described.
 The evaluation polynomial $f(y)=\sum_{i=1}^nf_iy^{\frac{q^i-1}{q-1}}$ is defined.
 Some of the structure of the roots is also described in terms of the independence of a set of roots and the closure of a set of roots.
 A conjugacy relationship is defined so that we may speak of the conjugacy class $[a]$ of all elements conjugate to $a\in\F_{q^m}$, and the structure of these conjugacy classes as group cosets is discussed.